toolmantim/bananajour/Readme.md

     gem install toolmantim-bananajour

-(you might to do a `gem sources -a http://gems.github.com` beforehand!)
+(you might need to do a `gem sources -a http://gems.github.com` beforehand!)

 Start it up: